rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 * when you are advanced in JavaScript
   * learn JavaScript ES6 along with React

-When learning React, you should know or learn about those JavaScript ES6 and beyond features along the way:
+When learning React, you should know or learn about these JavaScript ES6 and beyond features along the way:

 * const and let
 * arrow functions